Is instability near a black hole key for "thermalization'' of its horizon?: Conclusions

-In addition, within this framework, we also discussed the possibility of information collection from the Hawking radiated particles.
+In addition, within this framework, we also showed that various relevant quantities can be estimated which are related to the subject of the possibility of information collection from the Hawking radiated particles.
 Although the analysis is based on certain assumptions, but this heuristic approach is capable of giving important information of BH radiation which are the subject of investigation within the information theory approach \cite{Hayden:2007cs}.
 Our estimated time to collect one bit of information for an outside observer, very close to the horizon, nicely matches with that predicted by Hayden and Preskill \cite{Hayden:2007cs,Sekino:2008he}.
 Moreover, the minimum energy of each bit is quite consistent with the equipartition of energy (see Eq. (\ref{35})).
-Finally the estimated number of bits in the complete evaporation of a BH came out to be very much identical to the predicted one in literature \cite{Padmanabhan:2013nxa}, while the total evaporation time scale matches with Page time \cite{Page:1993df}.
+Finally the estimated number of bits in the complete evaporation of a BH came out to be very much identical to the predicted one in literature \cite{Padmanabhan:2013nxa}, while the total evaporation time scale matches with Page's estimation \cite{Page:1993df}.